EnterpriseDB/tpa/docs/src/INSTALL-docker.md

-# Running TPAexec in a Docker container
+# Running TPA in a Docker container

-If you are using a system for which there are no [TPAexec packages](INSTALL.md) available, and it's difficult to run TPAexec after [installing from source](INSTALL-repo.md) (for example, because it's not easy to obtain a working Python 3.6+ interpreter), your last resort may be to build a Docker image and run TPAexec inside a Docker container.
+If you are using a system for which there are no [TPA packages](INSTALL.md) available, and it's difficult to run TPA after [installing from source](INSTALL-repo.md) (for example, because it's not easy to obtain a working Python 3.6+ interpreter), your last resort may be to build a Docker image and run TPA inside a Docker container.

-Please note that you do not need to run TPAexec in a Docker container in order to [deploy to Docker containers](platform-docker.md).
-It's always preferable to run TPAexec directly if you can (even on MacOS X).
+Please note that you do not need to run TPA in a Docker container in order to [deploy to Docker containers](platform-docker.md).
+It's always preferable to run TPA directly if you can (even on MacOS X).

 ## Quickstart